KevinWMatthews/blog_jekyll/_drafts/generators-in-python.md

 None
 ```

-By contrast, generator functions return a generator iterator:
+By contrast, a generator function returns a generator iterator:
 ```python
 $ python3
 >>> def a_generator_function():